AC Not Cooling? Here's Why — And How to Fix It Fast

 DIY fix: Check your electrical panel.
 If a breaker is tripped, flip it fully OFF then back ON.
 If it trips again immediately, do not reset it again — there is an electrical problem that needs professional diagnosis.

 Look at the copper refrigerant lines running between your indoor and outdoor units.
 If there is frost or ice on them, your evaporator coil is frozen.
+Frozen coils can't absorb heat, so your AC blows warm air even though it is running.
 This is usually caused by a dirty filter (step 1), low refrigerant, or a blower motor problem.

 What to do: Turn off the AC but leave the fan set to ON.
 This blows warm air over the frozen coil to melt the ice.
 Wait 2–4 hours, then try running the AC again with a clean filter.
 If it freezes again, you likely have a refrigerant leak — call Cozy Llama.